Emerita Professor Megan Lewis

 I teach and coordinate courses in remote sensing and environmental mapping and monitoring.

 Remote Sensing III interprets image-based information gathered by sensors on space and airborne platforms.
 The course introduces the principles and application of remote sensing to a range of disciplines - environment, geoscience, engineering and agriculture.
 Practicals give 'hands-on' experience with image analysis software, including processing and interpretation for projects.
 The course is offered at undergraduate and postgraduate levels.

-Megan has supervised over 17 Honours students, 9 of whom have received First Class Honours.
+I have supervised over 20 Honours students, 11 of whom have received First Class Honours.
 Opportunities for future Honours research projects are available in the Ecology, Evolution and Landscape Sciences booklet.

 Postgraduate research students

 I supervise and co-supervise a large group of PhD students in projects using remote sensing and spatial analysis tools for understanding terrestrial and marine environments.
 Current students are: